 - Start by using a brush to remove any loose debris e.g. dried leaves, lose dirt and grime.

-- The next step should be to steam clean the under-hood insulation and hood to remove any dirt, grease and oil.
+- Then steam clean the under-hood insulation and hood to remove any dirt, grease, and oil.

 - While the engine is warm, apply the non-petroleum engine degreaser to melt the grease off of the engine.
 Where the engine is extremely dirty, a second or perhaps third coat may be necessary.
 This process may take up to half an hour or more depending on the state of the engine.